clemgoub/TripleOscillator/README.md

 # Triple Oscillator Synth

-A professional-grade subtractive synthesizer built with Python and PyQt5.
-Features three independent oscillators with multiple waveforms, ADSR envelope shaping, and a resonant low-pass filter.
+A subtractive synthesizer built with Python and PyQt5.
+Three independent oscillators with multiple waveforms, ADSR envelope shaping, and a resonant low-pass filter.

 ![Triple Oscillator Synth](screenshot.png)